10 Fascinating Facts About Zora Neale Hurston

 Both Fannie and Zora wrote about their marginalized identities and oppression as underlying themes in their stories.
 Ironically, though Fannie Hurst was one of the era’s most famous and well-paid writers, today her work is largely forgotten, while Zora’s is revered.
 Read more about the friendship of these two literary women.

-In 1936 Hurston won the Guggenheim fellowship.
-Under this she traveled to Jamaica and Haiti to study and practice voodoo rituals for her research.
-During her stay on the fellowship, Hurston wrote what would be her most famous work: Their Eyes Were Watching God.
-Although the novel was criticized when first published, it would later become a highly acclaimed work of fiction.
+In 1936 Zora was awarded the prestigious Guggenheim fellowship, with which she researched voodoo rituals in Jamaica and Haiti.
+During her stay on these islands, she conceived what would be her most famous work: Their Eyes Were Watching God.
+Although the novel was criticized by her Black male colleagues when first published, it later became a highly acclaimed work of fiction.

 . . . . . . . . . .